sun-n-y/selectorsWebpage/README.md

 <a name="custom_anchor_name"></a>

-# A HTML based webpage using selectors :clipboard:
+# A HTML & CSS based webpage using selectors :clipboard:

 ## Concepts applied (_but not limited too_)